Bat Houses Hand-Crafted and Certified

 Merlin Tuttle's Bat Conservation (MTBC) & Bat Conservation International (BCI) Certified

 Are you looking for a "High Quality" handcrafted cedar Bat House?
 We can fulfill your needs.
 We handcraft all of our bat houses one at a time from northern white cedar, stained or painted to last for decades.
-Both landing pads and roosting surfaces are rough-cut cedar and additionally grooved at quarter-inch intervals to ensure the finest footing achievable, an important factor in bat house choice.
+Both landing pads and roosting surfaces are rough-cut cedar and additionally grooved at one-eighth-inch intervals to ensure the finest footing achievable, an important factor in bat house choice.
 Your friends of flight will enjoy the new home that you have provided for them for many years to come.